k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 ### Entity list

 This is the **default option**.
 Populate the list of entities for the task with entities separated with a comma between them.
-Note that a warning is thrown if the entity list has entities that are reserved for another user.
+Note that a warning is thrown if the entity list includes entities that are reserved for another user.

 ### Custom Logic